wescpy/nebulous-serverless/multi/webgem/README.md

 #### Cloud Functions

-**NOTE:** _Cloud Functions (GCF) is a product generally used for microservices, simple functions, or short mobile backend requests, not entire web apps.
+Cloud Functions (GCF) is a product generally used for microservices, simple functions, or short mobile backend requests, not entire web apps.
 As this is a_ basic _web app, I may try to it working on GCF, but at this time, deployments are not available.
-If it ever supports GCF in the future, the instructions will be similar to what's crossed out below._
+If it ever supports GCF in the future, the instructions will be similar to what's crossed-out below.

 1. ~~Create API key per instructions above.~~
 1. ~~Run `gcloud functions deploy genai --runtime PLATFORM --entry-point app --trigger-http --allow-unauthenticated`~~